FUNNY ANECDOTES FROM OUR EPIC TRAVEL FAILS

 HAWAII MISSILE ALERT – OUR LAST SUPPER

 Although one of our funny anecdotes, this is a full blown near death experience caused by a text.
-Picture the scene, we were on the Big Island of Hawaii – home to pineapples, palm trees, beautiful beaches and Hula Honeys.
+We were on the Big Island of Hawaii – home to pineapples, palm trees, beautiful beaches and Hula Honeys.
 Where were we?
 McDonalds.
 Don’t judge.

 Anyway, my phone starts to vibrate like crazy, not just Sunday-morning-in-the-group-chat crazy but actual crazy.
 It was flashing a warning that read “Emergency Alert, Ballistic Missile Threat inbound to Hawaii.
 Seek immediate shelter, This is not a drill”